 Major causes of anosmia include

-Prior upper respiratory infection (URI), especially influenza infection, is implicated in 14 to 26% of all presenting cases of hyposmia or anosmia.
+Prior upper respiratory infection (URI), especially influenza, is implicated in 14 to 26% of all patients that present with hyposmia or anosmia.

-Anosmia may be an early symptom, and thus a clue to coronavirus disease 2019 (COVID-19), caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+Anosmia may be an early symptom and thus a clue to COVID-19 COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more , caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 History of present illness should assess the time course of symptoms and their relation to any URI or head injury.
 Important associated symptoms are nasal congestion, rhinorrhea, or both.
 The nature of rhinorrhea should be assessed (eg, watery, mucoid, purulent, bloody).